Jay-Wook/regulations/REGULATIONS.md

 - 7h) Competitors MUST have a timer running for each attempt.
 - 7i) Competitors MAY submit the run with the best time as their final submission.
 - 7j) The final submission MUST be timed in this format: 00:00.000.
 - 7k) The tournament scorekeeper MUST retime the final submission to the frame and Bowser pattern.
+- 8k) LTA final MUST occur at the TBD time during the 2025 SoCal Retro Gaming Expo.

 ## Article 8: Finances